 - Check the tone and style of the target press and media to understand their style of writing.

 - Draft your first press release and revise it about 10 more times before sending it out.
 Seriously.
-The first four drafts you will write will all be crap.
+The first four drafts you will write will all be ineffective.

-- Ensure the grammar and spelling is right.
+- Ensure the grammar and spelling are right.

-- Provide links to more information whenever useful.
+- Provide links to more information whenever it adds value.

-Is there anything else we have left out?
-Tweet us at @thepressfarm.
+Is there anything we have left out?
+Tweet us at @pressfarmpr.

 Do you need help writing your press releases?
 Pressfarm provides quality press release writing and distribution services as part of the Launch and Campaign packages.
 In addition to writing a winning press release for your brand, the experts at Pressfarm can also write engaging feature articles which will excite the media and drive action among your target audience.
 With a creative media kit, you can make a memorable impression for your brand.